 - 1. Double Counting.
 One practice/implementation technique should not be counted under two different metrics (with the same measurement, eg. acres).
 For example, if implementing a wetland restoration and selecting "Wetland restoration Acres restored," do not also select "BMP implementation for nutrient or sediment reduction Acres with BMPs" for the same spatial area.
 Complementary metrics (with different measurements, eg. miles opened and # barriers) can be selected for one practices/implementation technique. - 2.
 Not Including Metric Notes.
 Metrics notes are an opportunity to expand on and explain calculations, practice details, and target values.
 If notes are necessary to understanding a practice, the instructions will specify what should be included, at a minimum, in the notes.
 Insufficient metric notes will be sent back for revisions. - 3.
 Counting Planning as Implementation.
 If the project includes planning, research, engineering/design, or technical assistance, the future implementation resulting from that work should not be counted under any habitat management or habitat restoration metrics.
 Please use the "Planning, Research, Monitoring" metrics. - 4.
 Not Accounting for COVID-19 Restrictions/Limitations.
 Use the NOTES section to indicate how the target value has been adapted to account for COVID-19 limitations.
-This is particularly relevant for outreach metrics such as # volunteers participating. - 5.
+This is particularly relevant for outreach metrics such as # volunteers participating or for any metrics impacted by materials or labor shortages or supply chain challenges. - 5.
 Target Value Lower Than Starting Value.
 If the starting value is not zero, the target value should be the value to be achieved by the NFWF project within the period of performance plus the starting value.
-The only instance when the starting value will not be zero is when you are applying for a second or third phase of a project previously funded by NFWF. - 6.
-Using "People with Changed Behavior" Instead of "People Reached" Metric.
-Changed behavior must be a MEASURABLE behavior with a baseline value upon which grant outcomes can be compared.
-Social media campaigns, signage, etc. (passive engagement) should not be counted under behavior change.
+The only instance when the starting value will not be zero is when you are applying for a second or third phase of a project previously funded by NFWF.

-LIST OF AVAILABLE METRICS
+LIST OF AVAILABLE METRICS - DELAWARE WATERSHED CONSERVATION FUND